AlyonaGN/study-app/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Getting Started

-First, run the development server:
+This is Q&A App built with NextJS, React, TS and a lot of passion.

-Set Up
+## Set Up

 1. Please go to the root directory and run `npm i`
 2. Then go to the /backend directory and run `npm i`
 3. In the /backend directory run `node server.js `
-4. Open a new terminal and go to the root directory and run rpm run dev
+4. Open a new terminal and go to the root directory and run `npm run dev`
-5. In the browser open http://localhost:3000/'
+5. In the browser open http://localhost:3000/

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+6. To run unit tests run `npm run test`
+7. To run e2e tests run:

+- `npm run build`
+- `npm run dev`
+- `npx playwright test`

+Note: Node.js version >= v18.17.0 is required.
+You can run `sudo n latest` to install the latest version.

 ## Learn More